Last Updated on September 14, 2020 by Scott

-Have you been wondering if you can you run your portable generator non-stop?
+Have you wondered if you can you run your portable generator non-stop?

 That’s a fair question.
-Portable generators are a fantastic tool to have in a power outage or in areas where electrical service and weather conditions may be iffy.
+Portable generators are a fantastic tool to have during a power outage or in areas where electrical service and weather conditions may be iffy.

 Below, we will go over how to make your generator run continuously and what you should know before using your generator in this way.